 Sounds surround us always.
 The chirping of birds, the sound of computer keys being pressed, the sounds on the streets outside, the honking of cars-there is no dearth of sounds in our everyday lives.
 To be aware of these sounds without any sort of judgment could be one of the easiest ways to meditate.

-How to practice sound awareness meditation
+How to practice sound awareness exercise

 2. Close your eyes and focus on the incoming and outgoing breath.